 Queens can cost a significant amount of money, depending on the supplier. $40 is reasonably common as an asking price.
 Obviously if you rear your own queen you save that money though, as we will see, there may be an initial outlay for equipment.

-By selectively choosing queens with the appropriate traits you can create queens that have positive attributes associated with resistance to mites.
-This selectivity of bees with the desired traits is an important tool for beekeeper who prefers not to use treatments.
+By selectively choosing queens with the appropriate traits you can create queens with attributes associated with a resistance to mites.
+This selectivity of bees with the desired traits is an important tool for the beekeeper who prefers to avoid applying treatments.

 By the way, it is possible to purchase a package of bees that have been raised and selected with an ability to withstand mites well and this often referred to as "survivor stock".

 If you thought setting up your first beehive was fun, you are in for more of the same.
 Rearing queens is immensely satisfying and can quickly become your primary way to obtain queens.